Kilkieran High Crosses

 Kilkieran High Crosses are a group of high crosses which form a National Monument in County Kilkenny, Ireland.

 Location

 Kilkieran High Crosses are located on the grounds of the former monastery, about 2 km south of Ahenny.
+Nearby in County Tipperary are the Ahenny high crosses.

 History

 Kilkieran was formerly a monastery dedicated to Ciarán of Saighir.

 The high crosses at Kilkieran were erected in the 9th century, and form part of the West Ossory group, including the Killamery High Cross, Ahenny and Kilree.
 Local legend claims that the tall North Cross was once destroyed in an act of iconoclasm, but was painstakingly reconstructed in the mid-19th century by blind local stonemason Paddy Laurence, who had lost his sight while working on the Palace of Westminster in London.

 Crosses

 The crosses are made of sandstone; there are three of them and the fragments of a fourth.

 West Cross

 The west (decorated) cross is 3.55 m high with a conical cap and is similar to those at Ahenny.
 Carvings include eight horsemen, chrysanthemums, Celtic interlace and a mitre-like crown.